zackyancey/sbp/README.md

 ### FAQ

 #### Is this really just bash?
-Yes, but actually no. At the time of writing there are 2 awk, and 4 sed invocations in addition to a few date calls.
+Yes, but actually no. At the time of writing there are 4 sed invocations in addition to a few date calls.
 I want to get rid of awk and sed, but I haven't been able to yet.